• Skip to primary navigation

 I love to make my own injection marinade for the turkey.
 It's quick, easy and I know what ingredients are going into the turkey!
 Here is what you need.

 Make sure you turkey is completely thawed, rinsed and pat dry.
-Mix all ingredients together and inject with this amazing syringe.
-I grabbed mine off of amazon, here is the link.
+Mix all ingredients together and inject with this amazing meat injector.
+I grabbed mine off of amazon and I've had it for about 10 years.
+Here is the link.
+It's half the price of many others, but works amazing.
+Make sure you use the attachment with the largest openings.

 How to inject a turkey for frying